mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/access-control.md

 #### Loading the admin page: looking at security

 If you go to [your site]/admin -- how does that work?
-//Director.php// maps the 'admin' URL request through a //Director// rule to the CMSMain controller (see [cmsmain](cmsmain), with no arguments.
+//Director.php// maps the 'admin' URL request through a *Director* rule to the CMSMain controller (see [cmsmain](cmsmain), with no arguments.

-//CMSMain.init()// calls its parent which, of all things is called //LeftAndMain//.
-It's in //LeftAndMain// that the important security checks are made by calling //Permission::check//.
+//CMSMain.init()// calls its parent which, of all things is called *LeftAndMain*.
+It's in *LeftAndMain* that the important security checks are made by calling *Permission::check*.

 //Security::`[api:permissionFailure]`// is the next utility function you can use to redirect to the login form.